An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Cold-start and Transferability (Q3)

-Figure \ref{Transfer_fig} show the convergence of the transferring experiments across platforms of MMSR.
-We take HM-500K and Kwai-200K as source domain datasets, and Amazon-10K and Bili-10K as target domain datasets, respectively (see Table \ref{tb: hm_to_am} and \ref{tb:Kwai_to_bili}).
-We train IDSR for 300 epochs, and the learning rate decays linearly to 10\% of the original learning rate after 270 epochs.
-And both MMSR-Transfer and MMSR-Scratch are only trained for 60 epochs (already converged), and the learning rate decays linearly to 10\% after 30 epochs.
-Compared with MMSR-Scratch, MMSR-Transfer achieves surprising results, i.e., more stable, faster, and better performance.
+\textbf{Convergence.} Figure \ref{Transfer_fig} shows transfer learning results for MMSR, using HM-500K and Kwai-200K as sources and Amazon-10K and Bili-10K as targets.
+IDSR was trained for 300 epochs, while MMSR-Transfer and MMSR-Scratch only needed 60 epochs.
+MMSR-Transfer demonstrated superior stability, faster convergence, and better performance compared to MMSR-Scratch.